 Useful tools for creating amazing content

-There are several good online tools for wireframing, but they mostly charge a subscription fee.
 Sketch is a well-made programme for more substantial user-interface and user-experience work; it can also be used for making wireframes.
-Adobe’s XD is good too, and free for now at least, while it’s in beta.

-We’re fans of the open source Pencil though.
+If you don’t have any budget for Sketch, open source Pencil works well.
 It doesn’t get updated often these days but it’s simple, free and works well.

 Outlining and mind mapping